 In our focus as UCC members Becoming an Anti-Racist Denomination, the East Central Ontario Regional Council will be inspired and sustained by scripture, its biblical principles of Justice and Mercy as found in the prophets Isaiah, Jeremiah, Amos, Ezekiel.
 Within the Hebrew Scriptures, fertile interpretive potential exists in (a) the heritage of Abraham, which Jews, Christians and Muslims claim as their own, (b) the covenant with Noah - the moral basis of a shared humanity, (c) the story of Creation with its astonishing diversity of life forms, (d) the concept of covenant which became the central form of relationship, laden with religious and moral significance....Covenant is the attempt to create partnership without dominance or submission.
 In Deut.
 29:14-15 we are handed an interpretive key for our day, by Moses showing that covenants are intergenerational, reminding us that we are guardians of the past for the sake of the future.
-(Sacks
+(Sacks itself.
+Here, the Bible's moral principles stood against the social practices to be found within biblical stories.
+Principle took precedence over practice and claimed for itself the sanction of the Bible (Gomes 1996).
+Racism in Canada is connected to the history of slavery and colonialism - (note that in 2012 the United Church repudiated the Doctrine of Discovery).
+A key for reading, interpreting, and applying the New Testament in the context of racism, is the understanding that biblical texts used to justify racism were all historically, social and economically conditioned.
+Today, in the Canadian context, these need to be "overruled and superseded by the biblical principles of love and charity towards neighbours as exemplified in the teachings of Jesus."

 Racism keeps people enslaved.
 Part of our journey in Becoming an anti-racist church is the awareness from History that the use of the Bible for slavery was both strong and consistent.
-There was, however, a moral case to be made, and the morality for that case was made from the Bible itself.
-Here, the Bible's moral principles stood against the social practices to be found within biblical stories.
-Principle took precedence over practice and claimed for itself the sanction of the Bible (Gomes 1996).
-Racism in Canada is connected to the history of slavery and colonialism -
+There was, however, a moral case to be made, and the morality for that case was made from the Bible